architolk/architolk.github.io/_pages/calculator/breadboard.md

 We've got two options:
 1. Use a zener to regulate the original 34V voltage down even more (maybe to 10V).
 This was done in the original calculator as well.
 2. Use a switching regulator.

+Option (1) doesn't really solve anything, as the zener/npn regulator will also dissipate a lot of heat - that is the downside of a linear regulator...

+As we don't need much current for the 24V VFD, we could use a zener regulator for the 24V circuit, and a separate switching regulator for the 5V circuit, which would be able to supply enough current.